Events

 Confirm an event type works correctly before customers or staff rely on it.

-Testing is especially important when the event is customer-facing.
+Testing is especially important when customers can book the event themselves.

 Before you start